kingluddite/catchup-04-mysql-mongo/README.md

 `$ node server`

-* Nodemon saves time so you don't have to keep restarting server with every change
+* `Nodemon` saves time so you don't have to keep restarting server with every change

 `$ nodemon server`

+## Show output in terminal

 ## Return to slidehow
-* Show Terminal Output
+* Show Terminal Output slide

 * Checkout 03-get-route-question

+`$ git checkout 03-get-route-question`